devtut/generate/docs/python/pyglet.md

 ---
-metaTitle Pyglet
+metaTitle: Pyglet
-description Hello World in Pyglet, Installation of Pyglet, Playing Sound in Pyglet, Using Pyglet for OpenGL, Drawing Points Using Pyglet and OpenGL
+description: Hello World in Pyglet, Installation of Pyglet, Playing Sound in Pyglet, Using Pyglet for OpenGL, Drawing Points Using Pyglet and OpenGL
 ---

 # Pyglet